The Sea Wolf (1941 film): Plot

-Refined and literate fiction writer Humphrey Van Weyden and escaped convict Ruth Webster are passengers on a ferry that collides with another vessel and sinks.
+Fiction writer Humphrey Van Weyden and escaped convict Ruth Webster are passengers on a ferry that collides with another vessel and sinks.
 They are rescued from drowning by the Ghost, a seal-hunting ship.
-At the helm is the Captain, Wolf Larsen, a brutal sadist who delights in dominating and abusing his crew.
+The Ghost's captain is Wolf Larsen, who delights in abusing his crew.

-Larsen is very well read and impressively self-educated, but crude and brutish in his personal inclinations.
-He refuses to return to port early and forces Van Weyden to work in the kitchen under the supervision of the treacherous and greedy ship's cook.
+Larsen refuses to return to port early and forces Van Weyden to work in the kitchen under the supervision of "Cooky", the ship's cook.
 He also compels Van Weyden to spend time alone with him in his cabin, where the two discuss philosophy and the nature of humanity.
 Larsen asserts the Nietzschean proposition that man is essentially an amoral animal, and that morality is a construct that has no bearing on life onboard his ship.
 He predicts that Van Weyden's character will change as he accustoms himself to the uncivilized life among the crew, where no one has any value higher than his own personal gain.

-When Prescott, the ship's drunken doctor, determines that the unconscious Webster needs a transfusion to survive, Larsen "volunteers" Leach, even though there is no way to test if his blood is compatible.
-It is, and she recovers.
-As time goes by, she comes to depend on Leach for protection and, despite himself, Leach falls in love with her.
-Larsen humiliates Prescott, who retaliates by revealing to the crew that Larsen's own brother, Death Larsen, another sea captain, is hunting him, having vowed to kill him; Prescott then commits suicide.
+When Dr. Prescott, the ship's drunken doctor, determines that the unconscious Webster needs a transfusion to survive, Larsen "volunteers" George Leach, even though there is no way to test if his blood is compatible.
+The blood ends up being compatible, and Ruth Webster recovers.
+She comes to depend on Leach for protection.
+Larsen humiliates Prescott, who retaliates by revealing to the crew that Larsen's own brother, Death, another sea captain, is hunting him, having vowed to kill him; Prescott then commits suicide.

-Fear of being hunted drives some members of the crew to mutiny, led by the already rebellious George Leach.
+Fear of being hunted drives some members of the crew to mutiny, led by George Leach.
 They ambush Larsen and throw him and his first mate overboard.
 However, Larsen manages to grab a trailing rope, climb back aboard, and put down the mutiny.
-He announces to the crew that an informant has revealed to him who the conspirators were but, instead of punishing them, he betrays the informant, the ship's cook, to them.
-They punish the cook by dropping him into the water, dragging him behind the ship as he holds onto a rope for dear life.
-This is at first intended as a practical joke; however, a shark bites off the cook's leg.
+He announces that an informant revealed to him who the conspirators were.
+However, instead of punishing them, he betrays the informant, Cooky.
+They punish Cooky by dropping him into the water, dragging him behind the ship as he holds onto a rope for dear life.
+This is at first intended as a practical joke; however, a shark bites off one of Cooky's legs.
+The crewmen pull him and his life is saved.

-Eventually, Leach, Webster, Van Weyden, and another crewman escape on a dory.
-However, they discover that the wily Larsen had replaced their water supply with vinegar.
-The fourth man later sacrifices himself by going overboard to help conserve the little water they have.
+Eventually, Leach, Webster, Van Weyden, and a crewman, Johnson, escape on a dory.
+However, they discover that Larsen replaced their water supply with vinegar.
+Later, while the others sleep, Johnson sacrifices himself by going overboard to help conserve the little water they have.